How to Prepare for a Model Seder

 - Small glass or paper cups for each person.

-- One or two bowls (depending on size of table) of plain water for washing hands.
+- One or two bowls (depending on table size) of plain water for washing hands.
 Towels for drying.

 - A small bowl of salt water for every four people.

-- A small bowl of charoseth. (see recipe below).
-About one tablespoon per person should do it, but this is a tasty combination and people will want more than a spoonful!
+- A small bowl of charoseth (see recipe below).
+About one tablespoon per person should do it, but this is a tasty combination and people will want more!

 - Small dish of ground horseradish.

 |A hard-boiled egg.
 You can use a brown egg or you can color the shell by hard-boiling in coffee.||Water and salt.
 Add enough salt to the water so that it appears “cloudy.”|

 |Some parsley sprigs.
 Not chopped.||An unpeeled onion, or you can substitute a horseradish root if available.|